akka/akka-persistence-cassandra/docs/src/main/paradox/cleanup.md

 # Database Cleanup

-@@@ warning

-When running any operation for a persistence id the actor with that persistence id must not be running!

-@@@

 If possible, it is best to keep all events in an event sourced system.
 That way new [projections](https://doc.akka.io/docs/akka-projection/current/index.html) and the `tag_view` table can be re-built if it is corrupted (e.g. due to a two persistence ids writing events from two nodes in a split brain).